d12frosted/elpa-mirror/melpa/osm-readme.txt

 locations using regular Emacs bookmarks or create links from Org files to locations.
 Furthermore the package provides commands to search for locations by name and to open and display GPX tracks.

+osm.el requires Emacs 27 and depends on the external `curl' program.
+Emacs must be built with libxml, libjansson, librsvg, libjpeg and libpng support.